ubie-oss/design-tokens/README.md

 npm run build:tokens
 ```

 Edit `config.json` if you need to add a supported platform.
-Please refer to the [Style Dictionary documentation](https://amzn.github.io/style-dictionary/#/config?id=platform) for details.

 ## LICENSE